strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/helper-plugin.md

 import { Form } from '@strapi/strapi/admin';
 ```

-Users should note that any use of the Formik library will no longer work and instead should look at the documentation for the `Form` component.
+Users should note that any use of the Formik library will no longer work and instead should look at the contributors [documentation for the `Form` component](https://v5.contributor.strapi.io/exports/modules#form).

 ### GenericInput